 BiAsia is the coordinator of the program’s Kiswahili language course.
 She is a trained teacher from Zanzibar who has taught with the SIT Tanzania-Zanzibar program since 1998.
 She has been a language teacher for more than forty years.

-Anuna Mukri joined SIT in 2009 as a homestay mother.
-She was recently appointed homestay coordinator.
+Anuna joined SIT in 2009 as a homestay mother.
+She later became homestay coordinator.
 Anuna studied professional beauty care and hairdressing in Canada for two years and is also a successful business woman.
 She has traveled to India, the United Arab Emirates, and Canada.
 Anuna enjoys traveling and learning about new cultures.
 She is also an excellent cook.

-Moza Said Salim has more than 30 years of teaching experience.
-She has worked in the Zanzibar English Language Improvement Project as an English Language Training (ELT) teacher trainer and at a teacher center in Zanzibar as a primary-level teacher trainer.
+Moza has more than 30 years of teaching experience.
+She has worked in the Zanzibar English Language Improvement Project as an English Language Training teacher trainer and at a teacher center in Zanzibar as a primary-level teacher trainer.
 She is a women’s coordinator in the Zanzibar Teachers Union and serves as a chairperson at the NGO Community Development and Environmental Conservation of Zanzibar.
-In 2009, Moza established STAR, a nursery school designed to support the community in her home island Pemba as it implements Zanzibar’s newly adopted government education policy.
-In 2007, Moza joined SIT Study Abroad as a homestay coordinator for the Tanzania-Zanzibar program.
+In 2009, Moza established STAR, a nursery school designed to support the community in her home island, Pemba, as it implements Zanzibar’s newly adopted government education policy.
+Moza joined SIT as a homestay coordinator for the Tanzania-Zanzibar program in 2007.

 The program offers you two distinct homestay experiences to enable you to experience both urban and rural environments.
-Families typically tend to be middle-class, but the middle-class standard of living varies considerably between urban and rural settings.
+Families are typically middle-class, but the middle-class standard of living varies considerably between urban and rural settings.